 “I love you, Gordon.
 Goodnight,” he whispers to the dial tone.

-When Russ’s slave girl returns from the bathroom, Daniel just smiles at her and crooks his finger.
-She smiles broadly and comes to him.
+When Russ’s slave girl returns from double-checking the bathroom’s readiness for guests, Daniel just smiles at her and crooks his finger.
+She smiles back broadly and comes to him.

 It would have been too hard to sleep alone, anyway.